Testing

 7. Test Mail Outbox with Pytest

-For testing your mail outbox pytest-django has a built-in fixture mailoutbox
+For testing your mail outbox pytest-django has a built-in fixture mailoutbox:

 Testing Django REST Framework with Pytest